sentenzo/bzip2/app/transformations/rle/README.md

 A popular and (relatively) easy to implement lossless data compression algorithm.

-Here there will be a detailed

 ## Naive implementation
-To simplify the task, let's assume the input data is always a string (a text).
-In this case the RLE implementation becomes trivial:
+To simplify the task, let's assume the input data is always a string (a text):
 ```python
 # encoding
 "ABBBCC" => "AB3C2"
 # decoding
 "AB3C2" => "A" + "B"*3 + "C"*2 => "ABBBCC"
 ```

-Here's the implementation from LeetCode: [443.
+In this case the RLE implementation becomes trivial.
+Here's one from LeetCode: [443.
 String Compression](https://leetcode.com/problems/string-compression/editorial/)

 However, any practical implementation should work with arbitrary byte sequences.
 So the expression above will look like this: